 I picked up a Dell Powerconnect 6224 switch the other day as my older Netgear switch (2007) finally died.
-After connecting to it via console cable (9600,8,1,none) I updated the Firmware image to the latest revision.
+After connecting via console cable (9600,8,1,none) I updated the Firmware image to the latest revision.
 I then followed the “Dell Easy Setup Wizard”, which by the way stated the web interface will work after the wizard is completed.
 After completing the easy wizard I opened a browser to the switch IP address which failed.
 I then pinged the switch IP address, yep it is replying.
-Next, rebooted the switch – still no connection.
+Next, rebooted the switch – still no web interface connection.

 How did I fix this?

 1- While in the console, entered into config mode, and issued the following command.

 2- Next I issued a ‘show run’ to ensure the command was present